glennawatson/ghuntley/content/lately.md

 # hire me

-{{< tweet 1105292635659358208 >}}

 Howdy folks, there's been a wave of redundancies at my employer that has affected many people including myself.

-I'm currently away from home.
-I'm in Seattle for #MVPSummit.
-As of moments ago I'm looking for a new employer.

 See this thread on Twitter for specifics  https://t.co/t8JrD5zS2K

-At my last employer, I was a servant leader {software engineering manager} for a team of 8.
-At my previous previous I was a lead software developer.
-I'm a public speaker and an open-source maintainer of software that is used by many folks.
-My GitHub is https://t.co/Gl3CYa3DXd
+{{< tweet 1105292635659358208 >}}

 Keen to hear from folks in Sydney, Australia or companies that have been designed around remote work.